kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 {{< hint "info" >}}

-This document walks you through how to configure the Stages of Lifecycle
+This document walks you through how to configure the Stages of Lifecycle.

 {{< /hint >}}